-- Connect, protect and restore corridors of conserved lands and waters essential for the survival of Florida’s diverse wildlife
+- Connecting, protect and restore corridors of conserved lands and waters essential for the survival of Florida’s diverse wildlife

-- Sustain food production, economies and culture surrounding Gulf seafood harvests
+- Sustaining food production, economies and culture surrounding Gulf seafood harvests

-- Restore longleaf pine forests while conserving farms and working lands and the communities they support
+- Restoring longleaf pine forests while conserving farms, working lands and the communities they support